luapower/website/www/md/luapower-git.md

 All that jazz just to add two files to a repository on github is pretty ridiculous, I know.
 We programmers have such low standards.
-So just click on the "+" sign [here](https://github.com/luapower/luapower-repos/tree/master/.mgit) and (continuing to assume that your github username is "bob" and your package is called "foo"), add a new file called `bob.baseurl` in which you write `https://github.com/bob/` and a file called `foo.origin` in which you write `bob` and send a pull request.
+So just click on the "+" sign [here](https://github.com/luapower/luapower-repos/tree/master/.mgit) (which will automatically make a fork of luapower-repos to your account) and (continuing to assume that your github username is "bob" and your package is called "foo"), add a new file called `bob.baseurl` in which you write _`https://github.com/bob/`_ and a file called `foo.origin` in which you write _`bob`_ and send a pull request.

 You can do that from github directly, just click on the "+" sign.